Sexy Evil Genius

 Sexy Evil Genius is a 2013 American black comedy film written by Scott Lew and directed by Shawn Piller.
-The screenplay concerns several people in a bar who realize that they have all dated the same woman and that she has manipulated them into appearing there for mysterious purposes.
+The plot concerns several people in a bar who realize that they have all dated the same woman and that she has manipulated them into appearing there for mysterious purposes.

 Plot

 Salesman Zach Newman sits alone in a bar when he meets Miranda Prague.
 After talking to her for a few minutes, they realize that they are ex-lovers of the same woman, Nikki Franklyn.
 They were both told to arrive at different times and wait for Nikki, who would be joining them later.
 Miranda reveals that Nikki just got out of a mental hospital after killing a man she was dating by poisoning him.
 Shortly thereafter they are joined by Marvin Coolidge, a jazz musician and also a former lover of Nikki.
 The trio trade stories about Nikki for a bit until Nikki herself arrives, bringing the table a round of drinks and passing them out herself.
 With Nikki is her defense attorney turned fiancé Bert Mayfair.
 Nikki tells them all that the evening is about a big announcement, and she declares that she is getting married.
 Bert becomes angry with Nikki, as he did not want his engagement to her publicized yet, for fear of losing his law license.

 Upset, Nikki rushes to the bathroom, and Miranda follows her.
 While the girls are gone, Bert admits that he bribed doctors to testify to Nikki's insanity so that she would escape the murder charges.
 He also admits that Nikki really is insane and that he fears she will kill someone that night.
 After the girls are gone too long, Zach checks on them.
 Nikki rushes out, but Miranda pulls him into the restroom and shows him a gun that Nikki gave her.
 Back at the table with the others, Nikki accuses Marvin of planting heroin where she could find it, knowing that Nikki had once been an addict.
 Marvin vehemently denies this and suggests that Nikki made it up as an excuse to hate him for their breakup.
 A disheveled Zach and Miranda return to the table and admit that they were making out.
 They also claim that Nikki's wedding announcement is not the real reason they are there and that Nikki is looking for revenge on them all.